andifalk/secure-oauth2-oidc-workshop/lab5/README.md

 ## Start the Lab

-In this lab you will not really implement anything yourself but you will see how to use such static resource server with custom generated JWt tokens.
+In this lab you will not really implement anything yourself, but you will see how to use such static resource server with custom generated JWt tokens.
 So let's start.